 Apple Cider Margarita Variations

-- Hot Apple Cider Margarita – this cocktail is served cold over ice, but for those cold autumn – and winter nights – why not warm the drink up?
-Add the hard cider, tequila and syrup to a pan on a medium low heat and slowly warm through.
+- Hot Apple Cider Margarita – this cocktail is served cold over ice, but for those chilly autumn and winter nights – why not warm the drink up?
+Add the hard cider, tequila, and syrup to a pan on medium-low heat and slowly warm through.
 Serve in glasses with handles and garnish with apple slices and a cinnamon stick.

 - Pear Cider Margarita – not sure if pear cider is available outside of the UK, but switch the [hard apple] cider for pear cider (or perry) and make the cocktail as in the original recipe.
 You could try warming it up too.